michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 12. No more (shall there be in thee) the burden of gold, and of silver and of precious stones, and of pearls; and of fine linen, and of purple, and of silk and scarlet; and of every aromatic wood, and every vessel of elephant's-tooth, and every vessel of wood of great price, and of brass and of iron and of marble;

-13. and cinnamon and omomunSpikenard.
-Gr. text, - which the Syr. retains untranslated. and perfumes, and ointment and frankincense and wine and oil, and fine meal, and wheat, and cattle, and slaves, and horses and chariots, and bodies and souls of men.
+13. and cinnamon and omomun

 14. And the fruit of the desire of thy soul hath gone from thee, and all those things which are delicious and brilliant have perished from thee,